digipolisantwerp/auth_aspnetcore_deprecated/README.md

  The toolbox uses a Jwt (JSON Web Token) to perform its authentication.
  For more details on how a Jwt is structured see https://jwt.io/introduction.
- For development you can generate a jwt using an online tool like http://jwtbuilder.jamiekurtz.com.

 #### Structure